Kedar-Materials-by-Design-Lab/Harnessing-GPT-3.5-for-Text-Parsing-in-Solid-State-Synthesis-case-study-of-ternary-chalchogenides/README.md

 3. exchsp - GPT-extract ternary chalcogenides

 To run the same prompts, download LLM_data_extraction_template.ipynb and utils.py, and follow the instructions in the notebook.
+Results for ExChSp are placed seperately.

+Additionally, the code for feature importance analysis and other figures are also provided in visualization.ipynb.